canadaclub/canadaclub.github.io/index.md

 layout: page
 ---

+# News

+We have migrated our website to github pages to make it easier to update the content, and we have changed our email address to {{ site.mailto }}.
+*Please update your address book!*

 # About us

 We are a group of Canadians, Canadian-Swiss and Swiss-Canadians who are organized as Canada Club Berne, which was founded in 1981 and has been going ever since.